grssnbchr/thematic-maps-ggplot2/index.md

 I add the relief with `geom_raster`.
 Now the problem is that I can't use the `fill` aesthetic because it (or its scale) is already in use by the `geom_polygon` layer.
-The workaround is using the `alpha` aesthetic which works fine here because the relief uses a greyscale anyway.
+The workaround is using the `alpha` aesthetic which works fine here because the relief should be displayed with a greyscale anyway.

 ``` r
 p <- ggplot() +